Neelan Tiruchelvam: Death

-On the morning of 29 July 1999, Tiruchelvam was on his way to office at Kynsey Terrace, Colombo when, around 9.10 a.m., a man threw himself onto Tiruchelvam's car near the Kynsey Road-Rosemead Place Junction, detonating an explosive, killing Tiruchelvam and the suspect himself.
+On the morning of 29 July 1999, Tiruchelvam was on his way to office at Kynsey Terrace, Colombo when, around 9.10 a.m., a man threw himself onto Tiruchelvam's car near the Kynsey Road-Rosmead Place Junction, detonating an explosive, that killed both Tiruchelvam and the suspect.
 Thiruchelvam's driver, bodyguard and three policemen in an escort jeep behind the car were also injured.
 The militant Liberation Tigers of Tamil Eelam (LTTE) was widely blamed for the assassination.
 The LTTE's spokesman Anton Balasingham confirmed to Erik Solheim that they had killed Tiruchelvam, and said it was due to him betraying Tamil interests by supporting the government's watered down devolution package, despite them giving him prior warnings to quit.
 The assassination received condemnation from around the world.

 Legacy

 In 2001 Tiruchelvam was posthumously awarded the Law and Society Association first International Prize for "his distinguished scholarship in legal pluralism, human rights, constitutionalism, ethnic conflict, and the capacity of law to contain violence".
 He has also received posthumous recognition by the Train Foundation's Civil Courage Prize.

 Tiruchelvam was notable for his research into constitutional law and theory and is considered to be pioneering researchers into the field in Sri Lanka.

 The Neelan Tiruchelvam Trust (NTT) was established in 2001, to continue his work in promoting democracy, good governance, social justice, institution building and promote human rights in Sri Lanka.

+On the 26th anniversary of Dr. Neelan Tiruchelvam's assassination, a non-profit documentary titled NEELAN: UNSILENCED was released, featuring interviews with his family, academic colleagues, political peers, and others who witnessed his enduring legacy.